 How often is DoodleMaths updated?

 There are various aspects of the DoodleMaths system, all of which should work harmoniously together.
 But as with anything technical, things can go wrong.
 Our technicians are working all the time, mainly on improvements, but also bug fixes.
 All our products are tested thoroughly prior to release, and we tend to do an update of our website and apps every 2-3 months containing bug fixes and improvements.
 With the website and dashboards, minor bugs (by which we mean bugs which give a slightly below-par experience for some users) are fixed more frequently.
 We have created our content in such a way that any issues with questions and explanations are corrected within 24 hours from being reported – this way we keep content issues to an absolute minimum.
 Any critical bugs (by which we mean, bugs which affect a user’s work program, or bugs which prevent usage of the app) are always fixed immediately.

-If you started your monthly subscription directly from the Parent Dashboard, then you can cancel your subscription by going into the Parent Dashboard, then ‘Children’, then ‘Actions’, then ‘Manage Subscription’, or by emailing us at email@example.com.
+If you started your subscription directly from the DoodleMaths Parent Dashboard, then you can cancel your subscription by logging into the Parent Dashboard, then ‘Children’, then ‘Actions’, then ‘Manage Subscription’.

 To switch, first cancel your monthly subscription through the app store you bought the app through (e.g. Apple App Store, Google Play, Amazon App Store).
 Once this is cancelled, you will need to wait until your month is finished (usually around 30 days after your last payment).
 You can then upgrade to an annual or lifetime subscription by heading over to the Parent Dashboard.